 -

-Please describe any data protection laws in your jurisdiction addressing the sale of personal data.
-How is the term “sale” or such related terms defined, and what restrictions are imposed, if any?
+Please describe any data protection laws in your jurisdiction restricting the sale of personal data.
+How is the term “sale” or such related terms defined?

-There are no laws in place that directly address the sale of personal data.
+There are no laws in place that restrict the sale of personal data.

 Nevertheless, the sale or purchase of personal data are activities that fall under the scope of the PDPA.
 The sale of personal data constitutes disclosure and purchase of personal data constitutes collection.
 As such, organisations engaging in the sale of personal data have a duty to comply with the data protection obligations under the PDPA, specifically the Consent and Notification Obligations (Re Amicus Solutions Pte.
 Ltd. [2019] SGPDPC 33).
 Individuals whose personal data is sold must be notified of, and consent to, the sale of their personal data before such data is collected, used or disclosed.